 - Medical negligence or malpractice, such as surgical errors, incorrect prescriptions, and birth injuries.

 - Premise liability accidents, such as slipping and falling on icy stairs.

-- Defective or dangerous products, such as a faulty airbag or children’s toy.
+- Defective or dangerous products, such as faulty airbags or children’s toys.

 - Assault and battery, such as domestic violence